CGamesPlay/hterminal/README.md

 Fish is the preferred shell of HTerminal and all features of fish are supported and improved upon.

 - *Planned* - Input interface utilizing all of the fish completions, but presented using a rich typeahead control.
-- *Planned* - Shell integration to highlight commands and provide information like error highlighting and run time.

 **Vim**